Basic Millipede Care

 There is a large debate in the hobby about whether anything gathered from the wild should be sterilised which I won't go into here but if you choose to do so you can freeze it for 48-72 hours, dampen it and bake it in the oven for an hour and a half or dampen it and microwave it for a minute

 The substrate depth should be AT LEAST the millipedes length, preferably more.

 Food and Upkeep

 As stated above, millipedes eat their substrate so dead leaves and rotten white wood will need to be added at times.
 Generally when the substrate is starting to look more like soil and less like a forest floor it's time to add more.
-You should also feed a variety of fruit or vegetables one evening a week and remove any uneaten parts the next morning to prevent mould.
+You should also feed a variety of fruit or vegetables in the evening every 2-3 weeks and remove any uneaten parts the next morning to prevent mould.
 They also need a source of protein 2-4 times a month which can be provided with the addition of dried dog or cat food, fish food or fish flakes.
 Again any uneaten food should be removed in the morning.
 Some of the following fruits and vegetables are often accepted :

 Make sure these are always pesticide free, if in doubt peel them.